 – The Vodafone Foundation is funding a major research programme to understand barriers to action in the workplace, the finding will be presented at the conference in November.

-	– The Insurance Charities are funding a Toolkit for employers which is being created by Business in the Community and Public Health England.
+– The Insurance Charities have funded a Toolkit on domestic abuse for employers which has been created by Business in the Community and Public Health England.

-	– Inclusive Employers are providing support to the initiative.
+– Inclusive Employers provides support to the initiative.

 Would you be willing to help the Network to develop, by taking action for your staff and by sharing what you do with other employers?
 There is no joining fee.
 The only request is that you take action for your staff.
 If you would like to know more, please contact us.

 The initiative has a steering group chaired by Elizabeth Filkin CBE.